ali-eljerrari/ali-eljerrari/README.md

   <br>

-  <p>These curated lists contain comprehensive resources, tools, tutorials, and learning materials for the entire MERN stack ecosystem and related technologies.</p>
+  <p>These curated lists contain comprehensive resources, tools, tutorials, and learning materials for the entire tech stack ecosystem and related technologies that I work with.</p>
 </div>

 <!-- Footer -->